yongggquannn/redis-from-scratch/README.md

 - Only mutating commands (SET, HSET) are appended to AOF.
 On startup, the server replays AOF to restore state.
 - If `redis-cli` is not installed, on macOS: `brew install redis`; on Linux, install your distro’s `redis`/`redis-tools`.

+## Docker Setup

+- Docker Compose Commands:
+  - Start: `docker compose up -d`
+  - Stop: `docker compose down`

+- Data location
+  - When using the provided Compose file, the AOF file is stored under `./data/database.aof` on your host.

+For deeper technical details, see `DETAILS.md`.